MileHacker Logo

 Tour Buses

 Several local companies offer guided bus tours of Amish Country.
-These are normally include pulls in at different attractions and narration about Amish life.
+These are normally include stops at a variety of attractions and narration about Amish life.

-• A convenient way to see many sights without driving.
+• A practical method to see many sights without driving.

 • Generally structured tours, not true "hop-on-hop-off" city bus systems.